 - Both Scahill and (especially) Greenwald are notorious for being hyper-skeptical of any story having to do with Russian election interference, and they made several wrong assertions about it in the March 22 episode.

 - The document Winner leaked is entirely about Russian election interference.
-She gave it to The Intercept a couple weeks after the episode about Russian hacking, and to no other publication.
+She gave it to The Intercept a couple weeks after the episode about Russian hacking.

 It proves nothing that Winner requested a transcript for an episode other than the one where Greenwald was talking about Russian hacking, because — at the risk of elaborating the bleeding obvious — requesting a transcript of one episode of a podcast is not proof that someone has not listened to a different episode.
 She might have just wanted the March 29 one for unrelated reasons.
 Or she could have gotten the dates wrong, and later figured out that the transcripts were and are posted online (indeed, if they just emailed her a link to the posted transcript, as would seem logical to do, she would have realized it directly).
 By contrast, Greenwald's story purporting to demonstrate beyond question he was uninvolved doesn't pass the smell test.
 You'd have to believe that Winner was listening to an episode about climate change with Scahill and Naomi Klein, and then decided to leak some documents about Russian election interference that contradicted all the bullshit in the previous episode, to The Intercept and nobody else, purely by coincidence.
 Like, come on.